Prepares you for national licensure as a Family Nurse Practitioner

 FNP Program Goal

-The Master of Science in Nursing Family Nurse Practitioner program at Northwest Nazarene University's goal is to provide optimal primary care to the communitites the graduates serve.
-The program prepares advanced practice nurses who excel in clinical practice by providing patient and family centered care in the context of Christlike behavior in the areas of assessment, diagnosis, treatment, and evaluation.
+NNU's Master of Science in Nursing Family Nurse Practitioner program's goal is to provide optimal primary care to the communities the graduates serve.
+The program prepares advanced practice nurses who excel in clinical practice by providing patient and family-centered care in the context of Christ-like behavior in the areas of assessment, diagnosis, treatment and evaluation.

 FNP Program Outcomes